Non local Lotka-Volterra system with cross-diffusion in an heterogeneous medium: Regularity of the stochastic flow and function solutions

 As pointed out in Remark \ref{examples}, some natural biological examples are not covered by this ellipticity assumption.
-We provide a finer result covering some non elliptic cases under additional regularity assumptions.
+We will next provide a finer result covering some non elliptic cases under additional regularity assumptions.
+In all the sequel, we assume